 Yes.
-New applicants are permitted to form off-campus roommate groups with up to two (2) other students.
+New applicants (second priority group) are permitted to form off-campus roommate groups with up to two (2) other students.
 Groups larger than three students are not permitted.
 Properly matched roommate groups will either be granted authorization or denied authorization as a group.
-Students authorized to reside off-campus for the current academic year can re-apply only as individuals.
+Students authorized to reside off campus for the current academic year can re-apply only as individuals.

 No. Forming a roommate group simply links you together with your requested roommates for the random selection process (lottery).

-Yes, but forming a mixed seniority group will affect your group’s chances in the lottery.
+In years when students with fewer years of study are eligible to apply, mixed cohort groups are permitted; however, doing so will affect your group’s chances in the lottery.
 For the lottery, rising 4th-year students each have four points and rising 3rd-year students each have three points.
 If you form a roommate group, your seniority points will be averaged with your roommates’ to produce a point value for your group.
 Here are the possible point values for individuals and groups:

 - 4 (one or more rising 4th-year students)

 Applications will be considered in the seniority order above.
-That is, four-point applications will be considered before 3.7-point applications and so forth.
+That is, four-point applications will be considered before 3.67-point applications and so forth.
 Ties in seniority are broken by the random selection (lottery) process.

-Students who receive authorization to reside off-campus will have one week to decline their authorization offer.
-If students decline their authorization to reside off-campus, they can participate in the on-campus room assignment process.
-Students who accept their authorization to reside off-campus will not be permitted to participate in any on-campus room assignment processes.
+Students who receive off-campus authorization are allotted a period of time to decline their offer.
+If students decline their off-campus authorization, they can participate in the on-campus housing assignment process.
+Students who accept their off-campus authoirzation will not be permitted to participate in any on-campus housing assignment processes.

 No. We recognize that plans can change.
-Offer acceptances and declines are managed on an individual basis; therefore, if you apply for, and receive authorization to reside off-campus as a group, one or more members of the group can decline the offer without impacting the rest of the group.
+Offer acceptances and declines are managed on an individual basis; therefore, if you apply for and receive off-campus authorization as a group, one or more members of the group can decline the offer without impacting the rest of the group.

-Students who decide to study abroad, take a leave or participate in an out-of-town internship for the fall 2019 semester will forfeit their off-campus authorization for the entire 2019-2020 academic year and will be required to reside on-campus for the spring 2020 should they decide to return to Vanderbilt.
+Students who decide to study abroad, take a leave of absence, or participate in an out-of-town internship for the fall 2024 semester will forfeit their off-campus authorization for the entire 2024-2025 academic year and will be required to reside on-campus for the spring 2025 should they decide to return to Vanderbilt.